Maxmillian-Muiruri/Javascript-Training/Fundamentals/1.hello/hello.md

 ## Advantages of External Scripts

-benefic of a separete file is that the browser will download it and store it in its cache making it easyly accessible.
-That reduces traffic and makes pages faster.
+.
+Benefits of a separete file is that the browser will download it and store it in its cache making it easyly accessible hence reduces traffic and makes pages faster.